PanicInitiative/panicbutton.io/_posts/mobile/0001-01-01-setup-alarm-test-hardware-success.md

     link: "setup-alarm-disguise"
 ---

-Vibrate means your message and location would be sent
+Your test was successful!
+If this was a real emergency, your alert message and location would be sent to your contacts.